ventinus/webpack2-react-boilerplate/README.md

 ### TODOS
-- extract/rework webpack config with dev vs prod builds
 - how to import fonts
 - organize base styles/layouts
+- setup testing
+- extract/rework webpack config with dev vs prod builds
 - figure out how to deploy to heroku